 The Company leases a number of facilities under operating leases.
 The leases typically run for a period of 3-8 years, with an option to renew the lease after that date.
+A contract variation extending a previously recognised lease was negotiated during the year, increasing the value of the right-of-use assets.

 Lease payments are renegotiated every year to reflect market rentals.
 Some leases provide for additional rent payments that are based on changes in local price indices.
 For certain leases, the Company is restricted from entering into a sublease arrangements.

-The facility leases were entered into many years ago as combined leases of land and buildings.
+A number of facility leases were entered into many years ago as combined leases of land and buildings.

 The Company leases IT Equipment with contract terms of one to three years.
-These leases are short-term and/or leases of lowvalue items.
+These leases are short-term and/or leases of low-value items.
 The Company has elected not to recognise right-of-use assets and lease liabilities for these leases.